-(i) Access - subject to the terms and conditions of this Licence Agreement, you may access any of the Software Products in the Quotation at any one time and in any combination up to the number of subscriptions granting you access to the Software Products for simultaneous use by you and purchased by you pursuant to this Agreement ('Access Credits').
-In the event the number of Access Credits reaches the number of Access Credits duly paid for by you ('Access Limit'), you may add additional Access Credits (or, alternatively, at any time during the Term) which shall be charged in accordance with either the Licensor's prices or the Authorised Reseller's prices (if you have purchased the Software Products from an Authorised Reseller) Such increase in Access Credits shall apply to the following 12 month period, unless you give the Licensor or the Authorised Reseller (as applicable) written notice at least 90 days in advance of the expiry of the Initial Period, that you do not wish to sustain such increase in Access Credits.
-You may opt to reduce the number of Access Credits with

-90 days written notice in advance of the 12 month period following from the anniversary of the Delivery Date, provided that the total number of Access Credits does not fall below the minimum threshold set by the Licensor or the Authorised Reseller (as applicable) or below the initial number of Access Credits calculated at the time of conversion of any Paid Up Licence.
+(i) Subject to the terms and conditions of this License Agreement, You may access any of the Software Product in the Quotation at any one time and in any combination up to the number of subscriptions granting You access to the Software Product for simultaneous use by You and purchased by You pursuant to this Agreement ("Access Credits").
+You may add additional Access Credits which shall be charged in accordance with either the Licensor's prices or the Authorised Reseller's prices (if You have purchased the Software Product from an Authorised Reseller).
+Such increase in Access Credits shall apply to the following 12 month period, unless You give the Licensor or the Authorised Reseller (as applicable) written notice at least 90 days in advance of the expiration of the Initial Period, that You do not wish to sustain such increase in Access Credits.
+You may opt to reduce the number of Access Credits with 90 days' written notice in advance of the 12 month period following from the anniversary of the Delivery Date, provided that the total number of Access Credits does not fall below the minimum threshold set by the Licensor or the Authorised Reseller (as applicable) or below the initial number of Access Credits calculated at the time of conversion of any Perpetual License.

-- (ii) Duration this Licence shall continue for the Initial Period and, provided that you have paid for the applicable Access Credits, from year to year thereafter unless terminated in accordance with any provision of clause 10 below or any other clause of this Licence Agreement; - (iii) Reporting in order to serve our customers better, the Licensor needs to be able to understand how its customers use the CDS system.
-As a condition of your continued access to the system, you are asked to provide to the Licensor on a quarterly basis, the CDS log file.
-You will be provided with easy-to-follow instructions on how to do this. - (iv) Termination you must give the Licensor 90 days written notice in advance of the expiry of the Initial Period of your intention to discontinue the CDS Licence, such notice not to expire before the anniversary of the Delivery Date, and you must have submitted all reports required of you in clause 2.1(c)(iii) above.
-Failure to provide such notice and reports will mean that the license shall automatically continue on the same terms until terminated in accordance with this clause. - 2.2 As an end user licensee of the Software Products, you may, subject to the following conditions and any conditions specified in the Quotation: - (a) use and copy the Software Products only for use on any computer system that is detailed in the release notes of the respective Software Product and which is licenced, leased and/or controlled by you (the Corporate Licensee) or any member of your corporate group, which expression includes the Corporate Licensee's majority-owned subsidiaries, any parent company having a majorityowned interest in the Corporate Licensee, and such parent's majority-owned subsidiaries; - (b) load the Software Products into and use it only on computers at the locations specified in the Quotation and which are under your control; and - (c) copy the Software Products only for back-up and archival purposes and make up to three copies of the Documentation, provided that the original and each copy is kept in your possession and that your installation and use of the Software Products does not exceed any restrictions contained in the Quotation.
+(ii) Duration - this License shall continue for the Initial Period and, provided that You have paid for the applicable Access Credits, from year to year thereafter unless terminated in accordance with any provision of clause 10 below or any other clause of this License Agreement.

+(iii) Reporting - in order to serve the Licensor's customers better, the Licensor needs to be able to understand how its customers use the Token Based Annual License.
+As a condition of Your continued access to the system, You are asked to provide to the Licensor on a quarterly basis, the log file.
+You will be provided with easy-to-follow instructions on how to do this.

+(iv) Termination - You must give the Licensor 90 days' written notice in advance of the expiration of the Initial Period of Your intention to discontinue the Token Based Annual License, such notice not to expire before the anniversary of the Delivery Date, and You must have submitted all reports required of You in clause 2.1(c)(iii) above.
+Failure to provide such notice and reports will mean that the License shall automatically continue on the same terms until terminated in accordance with this clause.

+2.2 As an end user licensee of the Software Product, You may, subject to the following conditions and any conditions specified in the Quotation:

+(a) use and copy the Software Product only for use on any computer system that is detailed in the release notes of the respective Software Product and which is licensed, leased and/or controlled by You (the Corporate Licensee) or any member of Your corporate group, which expression includes the Corporate Licensee's majority-owned subsidiaries, any parent company having a majority-owned interest in the Corporate Licensee, and such parent's majority-owned subsidiaries;

+(b) load the Software Product into and use it only on computers at the locations specified in the Quotation and which are under Your control; and

+(c) copy the Software Product only for back-up and archival purposes and make up to three copies of the Documentation, provided that the original and each copy is kept in Your possession and that Your installation and use of the Software Product does not exceed any restrictions contained in the Quotation.

-3. Demonstration Licence
+3. Demonstration License